AlexFischbach/website/content/authors/admin/_index.md

 ---

 ## About Me
-Currently a 6th-year Neuroscience PhD student at Northeastern University with Dr. Stephanie Noble.
-I completed my B.A in Biology, B.A in Psychology and Neuroscience Certificate at Providence College in 2017.
+Currently a 6th-year Neuroscience PhD student at Northeastern University with Dr. Stephanie Noble in the Neuroscience Precision Research & Idiographic Statistical Methods (NeuroPRISM) Lab, using fundamental measurement principles and individual-centered methods to advance brain-behavior understanding and prediction.